TOP 8-BALL SHOOTERS1. Jason Kirkwood (155) (Michigan)

 PLAYER STATS AND DATAThe NAPA maintains detailed stats on every game played for the lifetime of the player.
 Every NAPA player has a profile page on the NAPA web site and can view their stats online at anytime.
 Player stats are updated every 48 hours.
 Some examples of stats that are stored are overall match record, win percentage, success rate against women, success rate against men, average points per match, break and runs, shutouts, and much more!

-GAMESThe NAPA offers league play for 8-ball, 9-ball and 10-ball.
+GAMESThe NAPA offers league play for 8-ball, 9-ball, 10-ball and Lagger's Choice.

 RANKINGSThe NAPA provides a local ranking as well as a national ranking for all NAPA players.
 Ranking is determined by the player's skill level, average points per match and win percentage.